ajberkley/cl-binary-store/README.md

 any complex circularity in a list).
 Setting this to NIL is a significant performance improvement if you have list heavy data.

 \*store-class-slots\* default is NIL.
-Standard object class allocated slots will be stored if this is T
+Standard object :class allocated slots will be stored if this is T.

 \*write-magic-number\* default is NIL.
 If T we will write out a magic number and the \*write-version\* to the output, which will then be validated against \*supported-versions\* when read back in.

+### Extension points

+Each object is stored with a 8-bit type tag.
+You can define new type tags and write specialized storage and restore methods.
+See codes.lisp for examples.
+If you do this, you probably want to change the \*write-version\* and \*supported-versions\*.

+For serializing objects, the default behavior is probably good enough for 95% of users.
+We provide a simple extension point with a generic function serializable-slot-info which you can change the behavior of, for example to enable calling initialize-instance instead of allocate-instance.
+See comments in src/objects.lisp for an example.

+If that is not enough, I suggest adding a new store / restore method on your object type or class.

 ## Why?

 I've been using [cl-store](https://cl-store.common-lisp.dev/) forever